Vertically Challenged (EP)

 Vertically Challenged is the debut EP from UK hip hop artist Lady Sovereign.
-It was only released in the U.S. and Australia.
+It was only released in the United States and Australia.

 The EP features the UK hit single "Random" and a remix of her limited edition white-label single "Ch Ching (Cheque 1 2)".

-In the US, a limited edition was manufactured containing a bonus DVD.
+In the United States, a limited edition was manufactured containing a bonus DVD.
 The limited edition was not released in Australia.

 Critical reception

-The Detroit Metro Times wrote that the EP "suitably reps Lady Sovereign’s ample cockiness and lyrical zing."
+The Detroit Metro Times wrote that the EP "suitably reps Lady Sovereign's ample cockiness and lyrical zing."
 Slate commended Sovereign's "tunefully bratty delivery."
 Billboard praised Vertically Challengeds "hands-in-the-air breakbeats, Colecovision sound effects, [and] nut-job lyrics delivered in great Cockney fashion."